justeattakeaway/fozzie-components/packages/components/organisms/f-cookie-banner/README.md

 #### HTML Tag Implementation

-Files can be accessed directly via CDN using [unkpg.com](https://unpkg.com/browse/@justeat/f-cookie-banner/dist/static/)
+Files can be accessed directly via CDN using [unkpg.com](https://unpkg.com/browse/@justeat/f-cookie-banner/dist/static/).
+By omitting the version/tag unpkg will serve the latest version automatically.

 Using the CDN the cookie banner can be added to any web page using basic tags.
 The page must contain a placeholder element with the id attribute `cookie-banner` for example `<div id="cookie-banner"></div>`